Philosophy, Politics and Economics

 About the Program

-PPE began in the early Twentieth Century at Oxford University in the United Kingdom in an effort to ensure that scholars were ready to apply their learning in practical, governmental and business contexts to become leaders and change agents.
+PPE began in the early 20th century at Oxford University in the United Kingdom in an effort to ensure that scholars were ready to apply their learning in practical, governmental, and business contexts to become leaders and change agents.
 Historically, political science and economics descend from what had been called “political economy.”
 PPE acknowledges what is often lost in the separation and specialization of these fields—the political wisdom that understands economic imperatives and the economic intelligence that recognizes the limits of political initiative.
 The philosophical dimension of PPE represents the vital reflective and critical aspects that are essential to bringing political and economic insights into conversation for understanding and leadership.
 PPE is devoted to the idea that great learning should inspire and empower students to have an impact on the world.

-Students in the Drexel BA in PPE begin with the interdisciplinary class PPE 101 Introduction to Philosophy, Politics and Economics, which presents the field through a discussion of how the aims and methods of the three constitutive disciplines work together and discussion of the political, economic and philosophical dimensions of specific topics and themes.
+Students in the Drexel BA in PPE begin with the interdisciplinary class PPE 101 Introduction to Philosophy, Politics and Economics, which presents the field through a discussion of how the aims and methods of the three constitutive disciplines work together and discussion of the political, economic, and philosophical dimensions of specific topics and themes.
 The Philosophy classes in the major are mainly focused on issues in ethics, logic, philosophy of law, and social and political philosophy.
-The Politics classes cover a variety of subjects and constitute a solid foundation in Political Science covering topics that include Comparative Politics, History of Political Thought, Qualitative or Quantitative Research Methods, Theories of Justice, American Foreign Policy, Social Protest Movements in Comparative Perspective and more.
+The Politics classes cover a variety of subjects and constitute a solid foundation in political science covering topics that include comparative politics, history of political thought, qualitative or quantitative research methods, theories of justice, American foreign policy, social protest movements in comparative perspective, and more.
 The Economics classes are designed to give the student a foundation for profound analysis and insight.
-These include Microeconomics, Macroeconomics, Economic Ideas, Public Finance, and electives chosen from courses which include Game Theory and Applications, Economics of Small Business, Labor Economics, Comparative Economic Systems, Resource and Environmental Economics, and more.
+These include microeconomics, macroeconomics, economic ideas, public finance, and electives chosen from courses which include Game Theory and Applications, Economics of Small Business, Labor Economics, Comparative Economic Systems, Resource and Environmental Economics, and more.

 Admission Requirements